 Arrow has already lined up its second release in the Ultra HD 4K Blu-ray format, with Cinema Paradiso arriving this November.

 Here’s a nice surprise.
-A few weeks ago, we learned that Arrow was set to enter the Ultra HD 4K Blu-ray market, announcing Pitch Black as its first title on the format.
+In the summer, we learned that Arrow was set to enter the Ultra HD 4K Blu-ray market, announcing Pitch Black as its first title on the format.
 Now, it’s added another to its list, the quite wonderful Phillipe Noiret movie Cinema Paradiso.

 If you’ve never had the pleasure, the Oscar-winning movie is really, really something.
 A love letter to cinema on the one hand, and the story of a life and friendship on the other, I’m aware that even writing that sentence makes the film sound a little guff-y.
 It’s anything but.